 Nicola Pellow is an English mathematician that was involved in the early development of the World Wide Wide.
 Nicola Pellow was a member of the CERN WWW Project: this was the original project, initiated by Tim Berners-Lee and CERN, that began the early development of the World Wide Web.

-Nicola Pellow rejoined the CERN WWW Project - after she had graduated - in late 1992.
-By this date, the World Wide Web was a live service on the Internet, and the process of developing client programs for it - that would increase accessibility - had begun.
-Nicola Pellow played an important 'role' in this process: she helped develop two important web browsers:
+Nicola Pellow rejoined the CERN WWW Project -- after she had graduated -- in late 1992.
+By this date, the World Wide Web was a live service on the Internet, and the process of developing client programs for it -- that would increase accessibility -- had begun.
+Nicola Pellow played an important 'role' in this process: she helped to develop two important web browsers:

-By the mid 1990's, the World Wide Web had proved itself to be a popular Internet service.
-Tim Berners-Lee left CERN in 1994, and created the World Wide Web Consortium.
-The CERN WWW Project was disbanded and it's role in developing the technical architecture of the World Wide Web was now the preserve of the World Wide Web Consortium.
+By the mid 1990s, the World Wide Web had proven itself to be a popular Internet service, which eventually led to Tim Berners-Lee leaving CERN (1994) to create the World Wide Web Consortium.
+The CERN WWW Project was disbanded and its role of developing the technical architecture of the World Wide Web was passed onto the World Wide Web Consortium.